SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 <tr>
 <td>

-Assigning incompatible structures
+Assigning incompatible structures and internal tables

  </td>

  <td>

 - The example makes use of the `BASE` addition, and includes a `CORRESPONDING` expression.
 - The `s1` structure is assigned the identically named components of the `s2` structure.
-- Other components are assigned by explicitly specifying them.
+Other components are assigned by explicitly specifying them.
+- Another example performs an assignment with internal tables, using a table iteration with a `FOR` loop.
+-

 <br>